Fitness requirements for the military are changing. This also means a change in diet and nutrition.

 Furthermore, consideration is now placed on avoidance of Muscular Skeletal Injury.

-The British Army for example now include the following six standards as of 2019:
+The British Army for example now includes the following six standards as of 2019:

 - Loaded march/ruck with 40kg (88lbs) and another with 25kg (55lbs)